Starias22/Big-Data-News-Recommender/README.md

 #### Producers

-- **Google News Producer**: Fetches news from Google News.
+- **Google News Producer**: Fetches news from Google News and publish them in a standard format into RawNewsTopic.
-- **News API Producer**: Fetches news from another News API.
+- **News API Producer**: Fetches news from News API and publish them in a standard format into RawNewsTopic.
-- **Interactions Producer**: Sends user interactions (like, dislike, etc.) to Kafka.
+- **Interactions Producer**: Sends user interactions (like, dislike, etc.) to Kafka INteractionTopic.

 #### Redis

-- Interacts with the Producers to manage state or caching.
+- Use for metada storage by news producers.

 #### Kafka Ecosystem

+**Kafka components**:

+- 3 Kafka brockers: kafka-broker1, kafka-broker2, kafka-broker3:
+Kafka brokers handle message streams.
+For each topic, one broker is a leader and the others are followers for each partition.
+The leader broker handles all read and write requests for the partition while the followers replicate the data.

+- Zookeeper

+A service for managing Kafka brokers.
+Zookeeper has several functions:
+1. Store metadata about Kafka brokers, topics, and partitions and which broker is the leader of which partitions and which brokers are followers of which partitions.
+2. Coordinate partition leader election at start-up and reelection process in case of failure of one leader broker.
+3. Coordinate communications between Kafka brokers.

 **Topics**:
 - Raw News Topic